shahreyar-abeer/my_blog/content/contact/_index.md

   </div>

 Send me a message if you are in the mood.
-I might have time for a coffee.
+I like coffee breaks.

 <div class="container">